Suzuki GSX-R600, 01-03

 Does NOT lose maps or cause ignition scatter (more high rpm power - better low rpm power.

 Teka allows the user to dial in Suzuki fuel injection systems.
-Adjusts low speed / idle (unlike other units, like power commanders) and also adjusts different ranges of throttle opening, up to and including full throttle.
+Adjusts low speed / idle and also adjusts different ranges of throttle opening, up to and including full throttle.

 IDLE CIRCUIT: Make changes as bike is running, real time, unlike other FI adjuster boxes - absolutely saving time when adjusting the low speed mixture.
 Select a cylinder and make it richer or leaner - as the bike is idling.
 Just like adjusting fuel screws - except you don't get your hands dirty!
 Makes idle adjustment a 3 minute joy instead of a 15 minute, vague, aggravation!